proj-algos-july2020/solo_project_jeffJ/README.md

 Have updated home page with bootstrap and now super responsive still working on tool bar to have a floating feature to scroll.

+pictures pictures uploaded and index is completed. card stock pictures need to be resized on classes page.